-Cavern systems are widely developed across a range of scales in carbonate sequences worldwide and are known to be sustained as open features to depths greater than 2km due to the cohesion and relatively high tensile strength of most lithified limestones (e.g. Smart et al. 1988; van Gent et al. 2010).
-Many modern examples are associated with younger sedimentary fills and low temperature carbonate mineralization.
-These features are known to strongly control present-day fluid flow pathways and processes and, more generally, the hydraulic behaviour of carbonates in the near subsurface (e.g. Popov et al. 2009).
+Cavern systems are widely developed across a range of scales in carbonate sequences worldwide and are known to be sustained as open features to depths >2 km due to the cohesion and relatively high tensile strength of most lithified limestones (e.g. Smart et al. 1988; van Gent et al. 2010).
+Many modern examples are associated with younger sedimentary fills and low-temperature carbonate mineralization.
+These features are known to strongly control present day fluid flow pathways and processes and, more generally, the hydraulic behaviour of carbonates in the near subsurface (e.g. Popov et al. 2009).

-Ancient and modern carbonate cavity systems are commonly referred to as 'karst' features and their formation mechanisms are typically attributed substantially to dissolution processes.
-However, very similar features are also recognised in other strong host rocks fractured in near surface environments (<1-2km depth), such as basalts (e.g. Angelier & Mechler 1977; Schlische & Ackermann 1995; Walker et al. 2011) and crystalline basement (e.g. Beacom et al. 1999; Siddoway & Gehrels 2014; Holdsworth et al. 2019).
-In most of these cases, solution processes are relatively minor or absent.
-Theoretical considerations and analogue modelling studies show that the relatively high strength of carbonate or crystalline rocks will tend to favour the formation of sub-vertical dilational fissures in the near surface during rift-related normal or strike-slip faulting episodes (Figs 1a-c; e.g. Sibson 1996; Ferrill & Morris 2003; van Gent et al. 2010; von Hagke et al. 2019).
-We should therefore expect such features to be widely preserved in ancient settings where fractured carbonates (or crystalline basement) form a basement that was exposed at the palaeosurface below regional erosional unconformities during the early stages of rifting, prior to burial.
+Ancient and modern carbonate cavity systems are commonly referred to as karst features and their formation mechanisms are typically attributed substantially to dissolution processes.
+However, very similar features are also recognized in other strong host rocks fractured in near-surface environments (<1-2 km depth), such as basalts (e.g. Angelier and Mechler 1977; Schlische and Ackermann 1995; Walker et al. 2011) and crystalline basement rocks (e.g. Beacom et al. 1999; Siddoway and Gehrels 2014; Holdsworth et al. 2019).
+Solution processes are relatively minor or absent in most of these cases.
+Theoretical considerations and analogue modelling studies show that the relatively high strength of carbonate and crystalline rocks will tend to favour the formation of subvertical dilational fissures in the near-surface during episodes of rift-related normal or strike-slip faulting (Fig. 1a-c; e.g. Sibson 1996; Ferrill and Morris 2003; van Gent et al. 2010; von Hagke et al. 2019).
+We should therefore expect such features to be widely preserved in ancient settings where fractured carbonates (or crystalline basement rocks) form a basement that was exposed at the palaeosurface below regional erosional unconformities during the early stages of rifting prior to burial.
 Given the frequent global development of hydrocarbon and geothermal reservoirs in fractured carbonates located close to regional erosional unconformities in the subsurface (Yang et al. 2014; Narayan et al. 2018), these fault-related fissure systems are likely to be of potential economic significance.

-Massively dilated, ancient examples of carbonate-hosted fault zones are already known, for example the folded Tertiary carbonates in the UAE and Oman (van Gent et al.

-2010), where they are filled with carbonate veins, fractured wall rocks and laminated sediment fills.
-Similar normal fault fissure fills - thought to be Triassic to early Jurassic age based on fossil evidence - are widely recognised in the fractured Carboniferous limestone basement that underlies the regional post-Variscan unconformity in the Bristol Channel Basin (e.g. Wall & Jenkyns 2004; Wright et al. 2009; Woodcock et al. 2014 - see their figure 13).
+Massively dilated, ancient examples of carbonate-hosted fault zones are already known - for example, the folded Tertiary carbonates in the UAE and Oman (van Gent et al. 2010), where they are filled with carbonate veins, fractured wall rocks and laminated sediment fills.
+Similar normal fault fissure fills - thought to be Triassic to early Jurassic in age based on fossil evidence - are widely recognized in the fractured Carboniferous limestone basement that underlies the regional post-Variscan unconformity in the Bristol Channel Basin (e.g. Wall and Jenkyns 2004; Wright et al. 2009; Woodcock et al. 2014, their fig. 13).

-In this paper, we describe in detail the nature and significance of fissure systems filled with sedimentary material, breccia and calcite-dominated mineral deposits hosted in fractured Devonian limestones cropping out on the western onshore flanks of the offshore Portland-Wight Basin in Torbay, SW England (Fig. 2).
+We describe here in detail the nature and significance of fissure systems filled with sedimentary material, breccia and calcitedominated mineral deposits hosted in fractured Devonian limestones cropping out on the western onshore flanks of the offshore Portland-Wight Basin in Tor Bay, SW England (Fig. 2).
 We examine the diverse architecture of these fissure fills and their associations with rift-related normal faults, the nature and mechanisms of filling and discuss the significance of our findings for fluid flow and fluid reservoir development in the subsurface.